Below is a list of some databases that link to AOCC’s work:

-The potential natural vegetation (PNV) map of eastern and southern Africa
+The potential natural vegetation map of eastern and southern Africa

 The Agroforestree Database

-The Agroforestree (AFT) Database is a species reference and selection guide for agroforestry trees.
-Agroforestry trees are those that are deliberately grown or kept in integrated land-use systems and are often managed for more than one output.
-The Agroforestree Database provides information on the management, use and ecology of these species.
+The Agroforestree Database is a species reference and selection guide for agroforestry trees.
+It provides information on management, use and ecology of these species.
 Many of the perennial species on the AOCC crop list can be found in the database.

 USDA nutrition database

 This database provides nutrient information for food items, food groups and manufacturers’ products.
-You can also generate lists of foods sorted by nutrient content.
+Many of the species on the AOCC crop list are included.